robcalcroft/YRM2015/README.md

 ###Running
-The project comes with a node server to host the files:

-You can use the included NodeJS server to start view the web pages -  `npm start`.
+You can use the included NodeJS server to view the web pages -  `npm start`.
 However for the API to function you will need a webserver running PHP5.